gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Recipes audience

-Recipes are for anyone looking to complete a common Gatsby task, however they may appeal to intermediate to advanced learners due to their brevity and focus on Gatsby-specific details without going through every setup step.
+Recipes are for anyone looking to complete a common Gatsby task, however, they may appeal to intermediate to advanced learners due to their brevity and focus on Gatsby-specific details without going through every setup step.

 ### Recipes purpose